 For reasons I have never quite understood, foreign buyers are like moths to a flame if new-build is available, even when the location is inferior.
 The fact is there is very little raw building land available in the very best locations, it was built on years ago.
 Consequently, it follows that much of the new-build activity is not in prime locations.
 In addition, plots and constructed square metres are being squeezed in comparison with resale product.

-I accept many buyers are not looking to make a huge profit in the short-term, they’ve made a life-style purchase.
+I realise many buyers are not looking to make a huge profit in the short-term, they’ve made a life-style purchase.
 However, I’ve yet to meet one who is happy with the idea of a loss even before they’ve got the keys.
 In fact I think some buyers have been paying such inflated prices for new build properties that they may never see a return on their investment no matter how long they hold it.
-The discrepancy between new-build and resales prices as exists in the current market is as extreme as I have ever seen.
+The discrepancy between new-build and resales prices in the current market is as extreme as I have ever seen.

 Don’t buy anything that is blighted.
 Roads tend to get busier over time so if it’s noisy now it will only get worse.
 If there is a mobile mast in view assume there will be more as the tendency is for them multiply.
 Electricity pylons are also a big no-no. We can assume new housing will increase in the long term.
 So it's essential to be aware of local planning issues and what might be in the pipeline.
 Already, in some areas I can count twenty cranes while standing still.
 If there is vacant land nearby find out with absolute certainty what, if anything, can be constructed.
 The selling agent saying it is green zone is just not good enough.
 Why risk losing a fabulous view?

-The notion that the Spanish property market would experience a post-pandemic meltdown, similar to the market crash of 2008, was well and truly put to sleep in 2022.
-In contrast, it experienced a surge of interest and not just from long-established markets of British, Scandinavian and other European nationalities but from all over the world.
-In the most prime locations overseas demand is pushing market share way beyond the national average of 20%, to as much as 35% in the Balearics and 40% in Málaga province.
+The idea that the Spanish property market would experience a post-pandemic meltdown, similar to the market crash of 2008, was, quite clearly, wrong.
+In contrast, it has enjoyed increased interest, not just from the long-established markets of British, Scandinavian and other European nationalities but from all over the world.
+As already mentioned, overseas demand is pushing market share in the most prime locations way beyond the national average of 20%.
 The Spanish property market would certainly be in a very different place without overseas buyers.

-From our experience during 2022, the property market is most active at the higher price levels and, as I write, does not seem to be unduly affected by global inflation, higher energy prices and interest rates.
+The overseas property market is most active at the higher price levels and the 2023 statistics indicate that it does not seem to be unduly affected by global inflation, higher energy prices and interest rates.
 If anything, I would say there is a sense that Spain is seen as something of a safe haven for property investment at the present time.
 Interestingly, tourist boards and property developers in southern Spain recently started marketing campaigns focusing on the region as a warm winter location with the potential for lower energy costs.

 The domestic and overseas property markets in Spain have always been disconnected.
 This became even more evident during post-2008 recovery.
 The overseas sector was already growing again while the domestic sector was still declining.
 The near-collapse of the Spanish banking system and consequent mortgage drought brought the domestic market to a virtual standstill.
 In contrast, overseas buyers were cash-rich and no bank was going to lend to them anyway.

-I think this disconnect will differentiate between the two sectors in 2023.
+I see this disconnect will differentiate between the two sectors for the foreseeable future.
 Spanish buyers are more mortgage dependent and therefore, exposed to higher interest rates.
 Foreign buyers at the upper levels of the market rarely need a mortgage.
 It’s true that many opted for a fixed-rate, long term loan in recent years but not because they needed it.
 They were just such good deals and made financial sense.
-However, for the time being, the higher Euribor interest rate, around 3% at the end of 2022 in contrast to being negative since 2015, make them less attractive.
+However, for the time being, the higher Euribor interest rate, around 4% at the end of 2023, in contrast to being negative between 2015 and 2021, make them less attractive.
 In addition, Spanish banks are currently less keen on lending to borrowers whose earnings are not in Euros.